2 coaches removed from Tokyo Olympics in Belarus case

 The IOC said Shimak and Maisevich “will be offered an opportunity to be heard” by its disciplinary commission investigating the case.

-It was unclear if the men have stayed in Japan or will leave for Belarus, an authoritarian former Soviet republic that relentlessly pursues its critics.
+The Belarusian Olympic committee said both men will return to Minsk soon and “they reserve the right to appeal against the decision.”

-Belarus has been in turmoil for a year since Aleksander Lukashenko claimed a sixth presidential term after a state election widely viewed as rigged in his favor.
+Belarus has been in turmoil for a year since authoritarian president Aleksander Lukashenko claimed a sixth term after a state election widely viewed as rigged in his favor.
+The former Soviet republic has relentlessly pursued its critics.

 Lukashenko also led the Belarusian Olympic committee since the 1990s until this year.
 His son, Viktor, was elected to replace him.